 2. How Google understands what pages are about

 When someone puts a search query into Google, Google looks for pages on the Internet that include that query.
 Then it looks for other phrases that often show up on those pages.

-After that, it takes those new phrases and does the same thing – look for pages that include the related phrase, then see what other phrases show up.
+After that, it takes those new phrases and does the same thing—look for pages that include the related phrase, then sees what other phrases show up.

 And again, and again, and again.

-This is, generally speaking, the approach that Google takes to understanding content: “What pages does this phrase appear on, and what else usually appears on those pages?
+Generally speaking, this is the approach that Google takes to understanding content: “What pages does this phrase appear on, and what else usually appears on those pages?
 If a page has a lot of those things on it, it’s probably related to the phrase.”

 A search algorithm like Google uses natural language processing (NLP) to understand the overall topic of a page.
 NLP is a branch of linguistics and machine learning that lets computers make connections between different words.

 The mechanics of exactly how Google understands pages are complicated, and it probably takes engineering experience to really dig into.
 The content marketing team at ActiveCampaign isn’t full of machine learning experts, but we did look at these patents to inform our SEO strategy:

 - Patent: Predicting site quality.
 Written summary here.
 The patent discusses using n-grams to break down a web page and create a language model, “wherein the phrase model defines a mapping from phrase specific relative frequency measures to phrase specific baseline site quality scores.”